 If you have questions about Bisq, you can check out their FAQ section on the website and their blog, and with the FAQ’s in check, about 99% of the questions can be answered on that tab alone.
 If you have unique questions or issues in hand, you can always post in their forums and get suggestions from the community or get direct answers from the developer himself.

 Everyone loves Bisq exchange.
 No hacks has been reported due to the way the system is designed.
-Most of the complaints would just come from people that are not familiar with the decentralized platform.
+Most of the complaints would just come from people that are not familiar with the decentralized platform (decentralized exchange, peoples which are familiar with centralized exchange).
 They mostly complain about not knowing how the new system works.

 I have recently found this forum where you can follow a good conversation regarding user experience.

-Ultimately, Bisq is literally something different from most trade platforms that exist out there today, and it is for those who like the anonymity of cryptocurrencies and feel uncomfortable working with conventional cryptocurrency exchanges.
+Ultimately, Bisq is an alternative to LocalBitcoins and literally something different from most trade platforms that exist out there today, and it is for those who like the anonymity of cryptocurrencies and feel uncomfortable working with conventional crypto exchanges.

 - Trading is safe and decentralized